From a Wiccan/Neopagan perspective

 major Sun god.
 The Celts may have had a deity or deity

 by that name.
-However, he was an obscure character, and unrelated to death.
+However, Celtic history does mention an obscure hero by that name who was unrelated to death.
 In Gaelic, "sam" means summer; "fuin" means

 "end."
 So, "Samhain" means "end of the warm season."